xiawj-hub/MAGIC/README.md

 }
 ```

-If you have any question about this code, please contact with the author, email: xwj90620@gmail.com.
+If you have any question about the code, please contact with the author, email: xwj90620@gmail.com.

 ## Environment:
 Windows 10: